Information about Manila

-Being a densely populated city, Manila, and the rest of its neighboring cities, are crowded especially during weekdays when most people are out for work.
+Being a densely populated city, Manila, and the rest of its neighboring cities, are crowded, especially during weekdays when most people are out for work.
 Always keep your valuables close to you and be mindful of your surroundings.
-Pickpocketing is rampant, especially when inside public transportation or crowded places.
+Pickpocketing is rampant, especially when inside public transportation or in crowded places.
 At night, avoid walking around streets and neighborhoods that are unfamiliar to you or are away from major commercial establishments.

 Getting around Manila

 The best way to reach your desired destinations or attractions around Manila is by hailing a cab or using a car booking app.
 If you use the former, make sure to tell the driver to use the meter instead of paying a fixed price.
-Using an app is a safer, more reliable, but most often a more expensive option.
+Using an app is a safer, more reliable, but more often a more expensive option.

 If you are up for the challenge, immerse yourself in the everyday action of Manila by riding public transport.
 Buses ply along major highways, and given the places it could take you, the fare is incredibly cheap.
-The sign boards can be confusing so make sure to do your research or ask some locals before choosing to ride one.
+The sign boards can be confusing, so make sure to do your research or ask some locals before choosing to ride one.
 You can also find jeepneys, those multi-colored, open-air vehicles that can fit up to 20 passengers, along major streets and inner neighborhoods.
-But like buses, the sign boards can get confusing.
+But, like buses, the sign boards can get confusing.

-Manila has 3 operating monorails namely Manila Metro Rail Transit (MRT), Light Rail Transit 1 (LRT 1), and Light Rail Transit 2 (LRT 2).
+Manila has 3 operating monorails: Manila Metro Rail Transit (MRT), Light Rail Transit 1 (LRT 1), and Light Rail Transit 2 (LRT 2).
 These trains traverse major highways and can reach different cities in Manila, so they are a great option for commuting.
 However, expect long lines and be shoulder-to-shoulder with other passengers during peak hours in the morning and early evening.

 Food and Drinks

 For amazing nightlife, there are three well-known spots around Manila that you should check out.
-Bonifacio Global City is home to top-notch bars and super clubs; Makati CBD is dotted with speakeasies and quaint cafes that turn into crowded dance floors at night; and Quezon City has famous streets lined with comedy bars, drinking pubs, and dance clubs.
+Bonifacio Global City is home to top-notch bars and super clubs; Makati CBD is dotted with speakeasies and quaint cafés that turn into crowded dance floors at night; and Quezon City has famous streets lined with comedy bars, drinking pubs, and dance clubs.

 Drinking in public has been banned in major cities, but visitors should still expect to see individuals or groups chugging down beers by the street in inner neighborhoods.
-It is best to keep the drinking and dancing inside bar and club premises.
+It is best to keep the drinking and dancing inside the bar and club premises.